Magnum (ice cream): Varieties

-In 2020, Magnum brought new variants Rose Ruby and Salted Caramel.
+In 2020, Magnum launched new variants Rose Ruby and Salted Caramel.
 These are produced in a tub with a crackable outside chocolate layer.

 In August 2024, Magnum brought new flavours Lemon Cheese and Pecan Nut in Singapore.

+In March of 2026, Magnum announced the release of new flavours Signature Pistachio and Signature Peach in the United Kingdom.

 Advertising

 Actress Eva Longoria was the face of Magnum in 2008.
-Also in 2008, Josh Holloway, from television's Lost, was selected as the first male spokesperson of Magnum in Turkey.
+Also in 2008, Josh Holloway was selected as the first male spokesperson of Magnum in Turkey.
 Benicio del Toro and Caroline Correa starred in a television commercial for Magnum Gold, directed by Bryan Singer.

 In 2021, on the occasion of the 700th anniversary of Dante Alighieri's death, a new limited edition was launched that included three ice creams, each inspired by each of the three Cantiche of the Divine Comedy.
 To celebrate the anniversary, in partnership with the Scuderie del Quirinale, a work was also commissioned to the Italian painter Roberto Ferri, who created Il Bacio di Dante e Beatrice (The Kiss of Dante and Beatrice).
 The painting was exhibited at the Palazzo Firenze in Rome.